grahamjeffries/DSSAT-container/README.md

 ```
 cd DSSAT-container
 ```
+To allow the Vagrant instance to clone private git repositories you have access to, your ssh private key must be available to the local ssh-agent.
+You can check with ```ssh-add -L```.
+If it's not listed add it with ```ssh-add <path to key, e.g. ~/.ssh/id_rsa>```
-Launch the vagrant instance and DSSAT model will be built
+Launch the Vagrant instance and DSSAT model will be built
 ```
 vagrant up
 ```